inkyblackness/ss-specs/media/Bitmaps.md

 ### Private Palette

 The format also allows for an optional palette, which is specific for the bitmap.
-This is used for the splash screens at the beginning of the game, where nothing else is shown.
-If the image has no private palette, then this entry is not present and the chunk data ends directly after the pixel data.
+If an image has no private palette, then this entry is not present and the chunk data ends directly after the pixel data.
+Without a private palette, the colours of the bitmap are context specific.
+See [Palettes](Palettes.md) for more information.

+Private palettes are used for the splash screens at the beginning of the game, where nothing else is shown.
+The ```Private palette offset``` in the bitmap header specifies the absolute offset *from the beginning* of the chunk to the private palette entry.
+This means in case of a chunk with a directory, this offset measures across the previous chunk blocks as well.

 **Private Palette** (772 bytes)

     0000 [4]byte      Unknown.
 Always 0x00, 0x00, 0x00, 0x01
     0004 [256*3]byte  RGB values

-> The only examples for this can be found in ```gamescr.res``` and ```splash.res```
+> The only working examples for this can be found in ```splash.res```.

-If no private palette is present, then the colours of the bitmap are context specific.
-See [Palettes](Palettes.md) for more information.
+>
+> The resource file ```gamescr.res``` also contains three bitmaps with a private palette, but these palettes are not used and are ignored by the engine.
+> The three bitmaps in question are the help overlay (```ALT+o```), and are shown with the game world in the background.
+Since in these
+> cases the world can't change its colour, the screen can't use a private palette.
+By extension, the side-effects of the "Berserk" patch
+> also affect the colours of the help overlay.
+> Furthermore, for these three bitmaps, the offset field is wrong as well.